 We returned to my hometown, Mumbai, when I was seventeen, and three years of college gave me enough free time to juggle a band, the odd short-film score, and piano lessons.
 The last, which I’d taken up mainly to salvage my technique, plunged me into Western classical music and sharpened my latent appreciation of orchestration and counterpoint.
 Little did I know it would soon come in handy.

 I had grown up watching – and loving – a specific branch of non-mainstream Indian cinema from the 1980s, most of which was scored by the venerable but little-known composer Vanraj Bhatia.
 In my final year of college, I wrote him a letter, and couldn’t quite believe it when he called me up and invited me to meet him.
 He must have been impressed that I knew so much about him, for he soon made me his archivist.
 Three thousand pages of handwritten scores and a hundred hours of tape later, I’m convinced the man is an institution.
 He passed away a few years later at the age of 93, and deserves better than remaining a footnote in the history of music – something I have been trying to change.

 With composer Vanraj Bhatia at his residence, 2016.

 And then I headed to Berklee College of Music, Boston, to combine my passions for cinema and synths – and learnt a lot more than I had bargained for.
-Quite apart from the music, I forged lasting relationships with faculty and friends from across the world, spent some of the happiest months of my life during a semester in Valencia, Spain, and somehow completed a five-year dual-major degree in three years (thanks, COVID-19).
+Beyond the music, I forged lasting relationships with faculty and friends from across the world, spent some of the happiest months of my life during a semester in Valencia, Spain, and somehow completed a five-year dual-major degree in three years (thanks, COVID-19).
 Most of all, I had to think long and hard about what I want to do and why I want to do it.